 Live or in the studio, he always strove for spontaneously inspired performances of every song.
 For guitarists, this offers a vast treasure of musical lessons to be learned when studying any one of Hendrix’s compositions.

 This version of “Little Wing,” recorded at what is acknowledged as the Jimi Hendrix Experience’s greatest live performance—on February 24, 1969, at London’s Albert Hall—differs in many subtle but fascinating ways from the studio track heard on Axis: Bold as Love.

-In the pickup and through bar 1 [see the transcription for this and other “Little Wing” examples], Jimi first strikes muted strings by lightly laying his fret hand across the fretboard.
+In the pickup and through bar 1, Jimi first strikes muted strings by lightly laying his fret hand across the fretboard.
 This is followed by an expressive slide down from the 12th fret; Jimi barres across the top two strings while lightly fretting the sixth string at the 12th fret by wrapping his thumb over the top of the fretboard.

 Across beats three and four, he works off a 12th-position Em7 chord shape, striking different pairs of strings in conjunction with single notes to create a “chord/melody” effect.

 In bar 2, Jimi plays a third-position G major chord by fretting the sixth-string bass note with his thumb and choosing not to barre the index finger across all six strings or fret the A string with the ring finger, which frees up his pinkie to embellish the chord with fast hammer-ons and pull-offs on the G and high E strings.
 The same approach is used for bar 3 over Am.